-- Travel: New travel restrictions are evolving in response to the Omicron variant.
-Please check the CDC travel webpage for updates. - Masks: Contra Costa County and Alameda County allow fully vaccinated people to remove masks in certain indoor settings with <100 people where proof of vaccination is verified, such as offices, gyms, fitness centers, regular and consistent organized gatherings, such as religious gatherings.
-This policy started November 1.
-SF has had this policy in place since October 15. - The Bay Area Health Officers released criteria for lifting indoor mask mandates on October 7 based on local case, hospitalization and vaccination rates.
-Alameda and Contra Costa Counties do not meet criteria yet. - Indoor public venues and vaccines: Contra Costa and SF Counties and the City of Berkeley have implemented vaccine requirements for indoor restaurants, gyms and entertainment venues.
+- Masks: Masks are required in all indoor public settings in California from December 15, 2021 through January 15, 2022 to reduce the impact of a winter surge from both the Delta and Omicron variants. - Travel: Travel requirements are evolving in response to the Omicron variant.
+Please check the CDC travel webpage for updates. - Indoor public venues and vaccines: Contra Costa and SF Counties and the City of Berkeley have implemented vaccine requirements for indoor restaurants, gyms and entertainment venues.
 Alameda County currently is not discussing this requirement. - Schools and vaccines: California will require COVID-19 vaccinations for K-12 students following FDA-approval for their age group.